web-vision/typo3-ter-ameos_filemanager/README.md

 # typo3-ter-ameos_filemanager
-Fork of official ameos_filemanager Extension for TYPO3 from TER
+Fork of official ameos_filemanager Extension for TYPO3 from TER.

+Please do not use any longer as official version is updated already and even works with TYPO3 8.x.

 # Changelog